manuelgantiva/ASV_Loyola_US_low_level/README.md

 If you want to enable recording during the simulation (to generate `rosbag` files for later processing), use this alternative command:

 ```bash

 ros2 launch asv_bringup simulator_test.launch.py my_id:=1 rec:=true
 ```

 The recorded rosbag files can be processed and analyzed using the tools available in the following [repository](https://github.com/manuelgantiva/ASV_ROS2_to_Matlab).

+## Citation

+If you use content from this repository or refer to the linked chapter, please cite it as:

+> Manuel Gantiva, Thalia Morel, Guillermo Bejarano, Pablo Millan, and Federico Peralta.
+2025. *From Concept to Control: Development of an Advanced ASV Platform for Testing*.
+In Press Springer Nature, *Smart Water Quality Monitoring* (pp. xx–xx).
+Springer Nature.